Ancient Greek Farmers

 - What percentage of soil was good soil to use for crops?
 20% of the soil was good for farming.

 - What were some of the crops that were grown in Ancient Greece?
-Some of the crops that were grown in Ancient Greece were barley, olives, grapes and more
+Some of the crops that were grown in Ancient Greece were barley, olives, grapes, and more

 - Why was farming important in Ancient Greece?
-Farming was important because the farmers used it to grow food to feel their families, to trade at the marketplace and crops were used to trade to other countries.
+Farming was important because the farmers used it to grow food to feed their families, to trade at the marketplace and crops were used to trade to other countries.

 - What kind of animals were used on farms?
-Farms had animals such as chickens, pigs, goats, horses and more.
+Farms had animals such as chickens, pigs, goats, horses, and more.